 Once you understand your needs, it becomes easier to compare different Fitbit models and find which one best suits your preferences.
-While the top-end Fitbits tend to excel in a number of areas, sometimes there's no reason to pay top dollar if a lower-priced option gives you everything you might need.
-To help you make this decision, we have divided this article into activity-specific sections so you can find the best Fitbit device for the activities you perform most often.
+While top-end Fitbits tend to excel in a number of areas, sometimes there's no reason to pay top dollar if a lower-priced option gives you everything you need.

 Beyond these basics, here are some extra features that make workouts more effective and fun:

-With SmartTrack, the device can automatically identify and record your workouts, as well as track all your stats, like your workout duration, calories burned, and heart rate zones.
-This feature is super helpful for users who don’t remember to start tracking/switch between tracking modes when exercising.
+SmartTrack: With SmartTrack, your Fitbit can automatically identify and record your workouts, and track your stats, like workout duration, calories burned, and heart rate zones.
+This feature is super helpful for users who don’t remember to start tracking, or switch between tracking modes when exercising.

-AZM tracking helps you understand how you are moving, how often, and how intensely.
-This is great if you want to meet specific activity goals, like having 22 active zone minutes per day.
+Active Zone Minutes (AZM): AZM tracking helps you understand how you are moving, how often, and how intensely.
+This is great if you want to meet specific activity goals, like having a certain number of active minutes per day.

-While Fitbit is most commonly used for fitness tracking, the latest versions have started offering more lifestyle-oriented features for stress management and improving overall wellbeing.
+While Fitbit devices are most commonly used for fitness tracking, the latest versions have started offering more lifestyle-oriented features for stress management and improving overall well-being.

 If you’re in the market for a Fitbit device to help you manage anxiety and stress, here are some mental health-focused features to look out for:

-- Guided meditations: Having guided meditations at hand (literally) goes well with stress monitoring features.
-Whenever you see your stress score go up, simply whip out a meditation or two for relief on the go.
+- Guided meditations: Having guided meditations at hand (literally) goes well with stress-monitoring features.
+Whenever you see your stress score go up, simply check out a meditation or two for relief on the go.